Environmental Protection Agency (EPA).

 EPA Response: EPA agrees in part with this recommendation, and recognizes that after implementation of SDWA and its amendments, PWSs should have changed their practices resulting in fewer outbreaks.
 Therefore, early outbreaks (i.e., before 1990) may not represent the current situation and controls at PWSs operating under these regulations.
 EPA removed CDC WBDOs prior to 1990 from the occurrence analysis.
 This change resulted in the exclusion of Vibrio cholerae and Entamoeba hystolitica from the final CCL 3 because their WBDO scores were reduced due to the removal of older documented WBDOs from consideration (USEPA, 2009e).

 EPA disagrees with abandoning the CDC database and continues to use the CDC documented WBDOs in the CCL 3 pathogen scoring process.
 CDC collects statistical data on WBDOs every year (since 1920).
 CDC has consistently applied a definition for WBDO as well as consistently investigated and verified epidemiological information related to illnesses.
 This consistency in definitions and methods allows EPA to consistently compare the WBDO data.
-In contrast, individual research studies on isolated outbreaks may have different methods and goals, and therefore disparate study designs, making evaluation of the results difficult from a national perspective.
+In contrast, individual research studies on isolated outbreaks may have different methods and goals, and therefore disparate study designs, making evaluation of the results difficult from a Start Printed Page 51857national perspective.
 No other national database on drinking-water related illnesses exists.